Achievable logoAchievable logo

 General function/physiology

-The gas exchange process in the lungs relies on the diffusion of oxygen into the bloodstream and the removal of carbon dioxide from it.
+The gas exchange process in the lungs depends on diffusion: oxygen moves into the bloodstream, and carbon dioxide moves out of it.
 This movement is driven by Henry’s law, which states that a gas will dissolve in a liquid until it reaches an equilibrium concentration.
-Because the blood arriving in the lungs has lower oxygen levels due to prior usage by the body, oxygen diffuses into the blood, while the elevated carbon dioxide levels prompt its diffusion out.

-Thermoregulation is influenced by breathing, as exhaling warm, moist air contributes to body heat loss.
+Thermoregulation is also influenced by breathing, because exhaling warm, moist air contributes to body heat loss.

 Protection against disease

-The respiratory system employs several protective mechanisms against pathogens and particulate matter:
+The respiratory system uses several protective mechanisms against pathogens and particulate matter:

-Nostril hair acts as an initial filter to catch larger particles before they enter deeper into the airways.
+Nostril hair acts as an initial filter, catching larger particles before they travel deeper into the airways.

-Once inhaled, mucus produced by Goblet cells, a specialized, columnar epithelial cell lining the respiratory tract, traps pathogens and finer particles.
+Once inhaled, mucus produced by Goblet cells - specialized, columnar epithelial cell lining the respiratory tract - traps pathogens and finer particles.
 The trapped material is then moved out by cilia, tiny hair-like structures that sweep contaminants toward the throat, where they are either expelled or swallowed and neutralized by stomach acid.

 Pseudostratified ciliated columnar epithelium of respiratory tract with mucus glands